 Your system should come with instructions for ideal speaker placement, but the following diagram from THX is a rough guide for planning stages.

 You can buy cabling conduit from any hardware store – these usually snap together and have an adhesive surface to stick to the wall or skirting board.
 Under-carpet wiring is also an option, though you need to use a tensioning device to pull the carpet back to the tack at the edge of the room.

 - Choose a suitable projector first; higher lumen value is better and will mean your image is visible even in bright conditions.
 Aim for 1080p if you can afford it – it’s an absolute must if you’re planning a large projection size.
 Otherwise just stay away from anything with XGA, WXGA, and SXGA resolutions, and ensure 1080p means 1080p output, and not just “compatible”.
 Expect to pay at least $500 for a decent 720p projector, $1000 or more for 1080p.

-- Use the projector calculation tool to work out optimal placement, and either mount to the ceiling or plan furniture around that, making sure you won’t obstruct the projection with anything.
+- Use the projector calculation tool [No Longer Available] to work out optimal placement, and either mount to the ceiling or plan furniture around that, making sure you won’t obstruct the projection with anything.
 A ceiling mount will set you back $50-100.

 - Consider your surround sound system next, along with speaker placement and cable paths.
 A budget 5.1 system package can be found for around $300.

 - For best quality, purchase a screen – but the price goes up quickly for larger screens, so expect to pay anyway from $100-$300.
 A perfectly smooth matte white wall will produce results indistinguishable for most people at a fraction of the price.

 - Blackout curtains may not be essential unless you want the authentic experience.
 Hold off on buying these until you’ve had a chance to test out everything first.